rastersoft/autovala/README.md

 Now the change will remain, no matter how many times I run "autovala refresh" or "autovala update".

+## TO DO ##

+This is still version 0.1.0.
+It is fully usable, but there are still a lot of things that I want to add to it, and I will need help.

+ * Allow that a binary being compiled be able to use a library compiled in the same project

+   This is a must if I want to distribute Autovala both as a library, and as a command line program that uses that library.

+ * Generate automatically the .pc file for a library (for pkg-config)

+   I need help with the format of the .pc files

+ * Integrate it as a plugin for Gedit

 ## CONTACTING THE AUTHOR ##